jaateixeira/ScrapLogGit2Net/docs/scrapLog-documentation.md

 Note, however, that GitHub GraphQL API was designed in a way that you can retrieve relational graph-oriented data more efficiently from large social networks.

 If the Git repository is not hosted on GitHub, you can use the approach by [Teixeira, Leppänen and Hyrynsalmi (2020)](https://arxiv.org/pdf/2106.09329) that used pattern-matching techniques with regular expressions to identify unique names and emails.
-Note that in their study of code reviews on the Linux Kernel, they adopted a strictly extrarelational approach: individuals are identified by their real names, while all affiliations are based on explicit data extraction from the domain names in individuals’ e-mail addresses.
+Note that in their study of code reviews on the Linux Kernel, they adopted a strictly extra-relational approach: individuals are identified by their real names, while all affiliations are based on explicit data extraction from the domain names in individuals’ e-mail addresses.
 ScrapLogGit2Net gets developers' IDs and their affiliations from e-mail addresses, simply ignoring their names.

 ### A developer can hide his email!   ###

 Most developers do not hide their email from the git logs.
 Like scientists in their articles, they want to keep their names as authors or contributors.
 However, they can remain anonymous or simply do not want to be contacted or avoid spam.
 This is popular since GitHub started allowing the association of pseudo email addresses in the format [8 digit number]+[username]@users.noreply.github.com that are still associated with their GitHub profile.
 For example, a git commit from Ruslan Inovic <rroinov@gmail.com> might appear as <608192+rosmanov@users.noreply.github.com>.
-See GitHub documentation on the issue at [GitHub Docs](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address#about-commit-email-addresses).
+See GitHub documentation on the issue at [GitHub Docs](https://docs.github.com/en/account-and-profile/setting-up-and-management-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address#about-commit-email-addresses).
 Once again using the GitHub GraphQL API  (see  [https://docs.github.com/en/graphql](https://docs.github.com/en/graphql))  or the GitHub  REST API (see [https://docs.github.com/en/rest](https://docs.github.com/en/rest)) would allow mapping the @users.noreply.github.com with developers or other emails used by them.
 Note that once a developer commits code with an email, it will always be associated with him on GitHub.
 When a developer sets commits to be signed with a no-reply email, he is only affecting future commits, not the past recorded ones.

 ## Some collaborative edges are missed with longitudinal segmentation!

 As pointed out by [Teixeira et al. (2015)](https://link.springer.com/article/10.1186/s13174-015-0028-2), when studying code-collaboration as a synchronous behaviour happening across different time windows (release after release or year after year), you will miss some collaboration edges between two developers who contributed to the same file that started before the time-window opened for analysis or did not end before the time-window closed.
 See [https://link.springer.com/article/10.1186/s13174-015-0028-2/figures/3](https://link.springer.com/article/10.1186/s13174-015-0028-2/figures/3).

 A way to quantify this issue is to first analyze all the historical data.
 From day 0 to the last day save the edges.
 Then conduct the analysis in segments (e.g., year after year, release after release, etc).
 Then see how many edges there are in the network from all the time that were not captured by the time-limited analysis.
 0 is ideal.
 But expect a few.
 Given that people tend to drop coding efforts before Xmas and New Year, or before releasing a new version (they as mostly stabilizing over developing new features), the impacts on the model validity are very small.

 # Command line options for advanced use